 Most post offices (pošta) are open from 8 am to 6 pm Monday to Friday, and Saturdays until noon.
 The post office next to the Brno main railway station (Nádražní 418/1) features a 24-hour, 7-day a week service.

 Post offices could be pretty baffling institutions for foreigners, with separate windows for just about every service.
 Look out for the right sign to avoid queuing unnecessarily: Letters can be sent at “listovní služby”, parcels – “balíky”, stamps – “známky”.
+At most post offices, there is an electronic calling system using serial numbers, where after selecting the required service, you will be assigned to the correct window.
 However, it is usually easier to arrange sending someone speaking Czech or to just take them with you.

 postcard, letter within the Czech Republic